RobinWaves/Web-Design-Challenge/README.md

 * WindSpeed.html - plot and descriptive paragraph, sidebar link and preview images of each plot

 Usage:
-* [Lets go to the Dashboard!](https://RobinWaves.github.io/Web-Design-Challenge) or copy and paste RobinWaves.github.io/Web-Design-Challenge in your browser window.
+* [Let's go to the Latitude Analysis Dashboard!](https://RobinWaves.github.io/Web-Design-Challenge) or copy and paste RobinWaves.github.io/Web-Design-Challenge in your browser window.

 References
 OpenWeatherMap.org.
 (2012). Сurrent weather and forecast.
 Retrieved from https://openweathermap.org/